 Once you click on the ‘Reset’ plugin, the plugin will ask you to confirm the action one more time.

-Once you click on the button, everything will be reset.
+Once you click on the button, everything will be reset with the WP reset plugin.
 Here’s a detailed breakdown of the same:

 - all posts, pages, custom post types, comments, media entries, users